- Absence Policy

 Emergency forms are made available to parents at the beginning of the school year.
 These forms are extremely important!
 They are utilized to contact family members whenever a child is ill or injured.
 If a parent’s place of employment changes or the telephone numbers at which parents have indicated they may be reached are changed during the school year, the school needs to be informed of the new numbers immediately The information on these cards is used very frequently, and is the link that we have during the day for family contact.
 Please make sure that the information is kept current.

 Field trips expose students to parts of our world which cannot be brought into the classroom.
-There is a small fee for each field trip to cover the cost of bus use and trip expense.
+There may be a small fee for each field trip to cover the cost of bus use and trip expense.
 If this is a financial burden to a student, please contact the school principal.

 Individual permission slips are required for each field trip.
-Please use the newsletter to make parents aware of upcoming activities.
 Students will not be permitted to participate in a field trip if the school does not have a completed and signed permission slip.
 Please help us to avoid tears and anguish.
 We cannot make exceptions.

 - Children’s hair should be checked at home for head lice on a weekly basis.